 - When can I use United Wi-Fi?

-Typically, United Wi-Fi service is available on board Wi-Fi-equipped aircraft starting at cruising altitude.
-United Wi-Fi will automatically disconnect when the cabin is prepared for landing as the aircraft descends below 10,000 feet, so please save your work regularly.
+Typically, United Wi-Fi Internet service is available on board Wi-Fi-equipped aircraft starting at cruising altitude.
+United Wi-Fi Internet will automatically disconnect when the cabin is prepared for landing as the aircraft descends below 10,000 feet, so please save your work regularly.

 United Wi-Fi features a portal that offers flight information, destination weather reports and free access to united.com, as well as the ability to purchase Internet access.
 If you purchase Internet access, you can check email, use previously downloaded apps or browse the Internet.
 As is common on many other public wireless networks, we will attempt to filter inappropriate content.

 - How do I connect to the United Wi-Fi network?